 The project will also install new manholes and storm drain inlets where needed, repair existing manholes and storm drain inlets, and replace some public sewer connections to private properties from the main line in the street to the curb.
-This investment in your neighborhood will ensure continued dependable sewer service and protect the public and our environment by reducing the possibility of sewage releases to homes, businesses, and streets.

 The project map below indicates where sewer repair work may occur in the South Portland-Burlingame Sewer Repair Project.
 Environmental Services is inspecting the sewer system at these location to determine pipe and manhole conditions, system needs and capacity, sewer connection issues, and other factors that will help engineers design the project.
 For information about the Hillsdale Sewer Repair Projects, click here.

 Construction of Phase 1 is anticipated to begin in September 2019 and take a year to complete.
 The construction schedule for Phase 2 is to be determined.